Couverture de Sicily '43

 Brought to you by Penguin.

-From the best-selling author of Normandy ‘44 comes a major new history of one of World War II’s most crucial campaigns.
+From the bestselling author of Normandy ‘44 comes a major new history of one of World War II’s most crucial campaigns.

-The subsequent 38-day Battle for Sicily was one of the most dramatic of the entire Second World War, involving daring raids by special forces, deals with the Mafia, attacks across mosquito-infested plains and perilous assaults up almost sheer faces of rock and scree.
+The subsequent thirty-eight-day Battle for Sicily was one of the most dramatic of the entire Second World War, involving daring raids by special forces, deals with the Mafia, attacks across mosquito-infested plains and perilous assaults up almost sheer faces of rock and scree.

 It was a brutal campaign - the violence was extreme, the heat unbearable, the stench of rotting corpses intense and all-pervasive, the problems of malaria, dysentery and other diseases a constant plague.
-And all while trying to fight a way across an island of limited infrastructure and unforgiving landscape and against a German foe who would not give up.
+And all while trying to fight a way across an island of limited infrastructure and unforgiving landscape, and against a German foe who would not give up.

 It also signalled the beginning of the end of the War in the West.
-From here on, Italy ceased to participate in the war, the noose began to close around the neck of Nazi Germany and the coalition between the United States and Britain came of age.
+From here on, Italy ceased to participate in the war, the noose began to close around the neck of Nazi Germany, and the coalition between the United States and Britain came of age.
 Most crucially, it would be a critical learning exercise before Operation OVERLORD, the Allied invasion of Normandy, in June 1944.

-©2020 James Holland (P)2020 Penguin Audio
+© James Holland 2020 (P) Penguin Audio 2020

 Les membres Amazon Prime bénéficient automatiquement de 2 livres audio offerts chez Audible.